-Holyrood Park, a large public park in Edinburgh, is located near the Palace of Holyroodhouse and the Scottish Parliament building.
+Holyrood Park is located near the Palace of Holyroodhouse and the Scottish Parliament building.

-Although close to the eastern end of the Royal Mile, the park covers an area of about 640 acres and with hills, lochs, and forests it has a variety of landscapes.
+Set close to the busy eastern end of the Royal Mile, Holyrood Park covers an area of about 640 acres and has hills, lochs, and woodlands to explore.

 Arthur’s Seat